khleomix/khleomix/README.md

 # Khleomix

-Personal website is still under construction, you can play the game for now.
+<a href="https://khleomix.com/">Personal website</a> is still under construction, you can play the game for now.

-A Nextjs recreation of the snake game we all played and loved back in the day.
+<a href="https://khleomix.com/">Retro Snake Game</>: A Nextjs recreation of the snake game we all played and loved back in the day.

 ## GitHub Contributions